Microsoft Office add-in / plug-in projects

 for Microsoft® Office and .net

-Each Add-in Express solution is an ActiveX library (DLL, an in-process COM server) that contains one or several Automation objects which realize the interfaces required by the supported technology, e.g. IDTExtensibility2, IRibbonExtensibility, IRtdServer or ISmartTagRecognizer.
-By default, every project based on Add-in Express includes two projects: the add-in project itself and its setup project that can be used to deploy your completed add-in.
+Each Add-in Express solution is an ActiveX library (DLL, an in-process COM server) that contains one or several Automation objects which implement the interfaces required by the supported technology, e.g. IDTExtensibility2, IRibbonExtensibility, IRtdServer or ISmartTagRecognizer.
+By default, every project based on Add-in Express includes two projects: the add-in project itself and its setup project that can be used to deploy your addin.

 A sample Add-in Express solution